Please contact us if you’re considering selling your Paul Wonner painting. We also sell Paul Wonner artwork in the gallery.

 On Wednesday, April 23, 2008 on the eve of his 88th birthday in San Francisco, Paul Wonner passed on from natural causes.

-Paul Wonner is highly renowned for his still-life depictions done in a unique expressionist style and for all the acknowledgment accorded to him for his artistic accomplishments, Paul Wonner delighted in a high notoriety for his charming persona.
+Paul Wonner is highly renowned for his still-life depictions done in a unique expressionist style and for all the acknowledgment accorded to him for his artistic accomplishments.
+He was well liked and had a charming persona.